anotherchu/secure-boot-guide/README.md

 2. Use the refind-install script to install the new shim binary and sign the drivers with local keys

-`$ refind-install --usedefault /dev/sdXY --shim shimx64.efi --localkeys`
+`refind-install --usedefault /dev/sdXY --shim shimx64.efi --localkeys`

 where sdX is the device and Y is the partition number for the ESP

 3. Sign the kernel with the same keys

-`$ sbsign --key /etc/refind.d/keys/refind_local.key --cert /etc/refind.d/keys/refind_local.crt --output /boot/vmlinuz-linux-zen /boot/vmlinuz-linux-zen`
+`sbsign --key /etc/refind.d/keys/refind_local.key --cert /etc/refind.d/keys/refind_local.crt --output /boot/vmlinuz-linux-zen /boot/vmlinuz-linux-zen`

 4. Enroll the key in MOK Manager the next time you boot.
 It can be found in *ESP*/EFI/BOOT/refind/keys/refind_local.cer